TRAILBLAZERS Volume 6

 FASHION

-Volume 6, the final volume in this series, examines Black women in theater, aviation and aerospace, law and order, and fashion.
-The origins of Black theater in America can be traced back to the slave trade and the continuation of African performance traditions, from minstrelsy shows and vaudeville to Broadway musicals, all before the twentieth century.
-Pioneers like Angelina Weld Grimké, one of the first Black women to have a play publicly performed, Vinnette Carroll, the first Black woman to direct a Broadway production, and Lorraine Hansberry, the first Black female playwright to have a play performed on Broadway, are considered by many as the "Black godmothers of theater."
-It was only recently, however, when Black women began receiving long-overdue recognition with the careers of Suzan Lori-Parks, who became the first Black woman to win a Tony and Pulitzer Prize, Tony-nominated Dominique Morisseau and Danai Gurira, and two-time Pulitzer Prize winner Lynn Nottage.
-This new wave of Black women playwrights, producers, directors and costume directors is reinventing the genre and, quite literally, changing the face of American theater.
+Volume 6, the concluding installment of this series, explores the roles of Black women in theater, aviation and aerospace, law enforcement, and fashion.
+The roots of Black theater in America date back to the era of the slave trade.
+Trailblazers such as Angelina Weld Grimké, one of the first Black women to have a play publicly staged; Vinnette Carroll, the first Black woman to direct a Broadway show; and Lorraine Hansberry, the first Black female playwright to have a Broadway production, are often regarded as the “Black godmothers of theater.”
+It is only in recent times that Black women have begun to receive the recognition they deserve, with figures like Suzan Lori-Parks, the first Black woman to win both a Tony and a Pulitzer Prize; Tony-nominated Dominique Morisseau and Danai Gurira; and Lynn Nottage, a two-time Pulitzer Prize winner.
+This new generation of Black women playwrights, producers, directors, and costume designers is reshaping the art form and literally transforming American theater.

-Despite the enthusiasm for aviation sparked by the Wright brothers' historic flight in 1903, African Americans could not fully participate due to racial discrimination.
-Despite these obstacles, a handful of Black women contributed significantly to flight and space exploration.
-Readers will quickly discover that Bessie Coleman was not the only early Black woman aviator.
-Willa Beatrice Brown Chappell, Dorothy Layne McIntyre, and Mildred Hemmons Carter paved the way for Black women pilots in the Armed Services like Vivian Bailey, Marcella Hayes Ng, and Vernice Armour, including the first Black woman astronaut, Mae Jemison, and Melissa "M'Lis" Ward, the first Black female captain in commercial passenger aviation.
+Although the Wright brothers’ landmark flight in 1903 generated excitement, African Americans were largely excluded from aviation.
+Nevertheless, a few Black women broke barriers in flying and later in space exploration.
+Readers will learn that Bessie Coleman was not the only early Black female aviator.
+Pioneers like Willa Beatrice Brown Chappell, Dorothy Layne McIntyre, and Mildred Hemmons Carter paved the way for Black women pilots in the military, such as Vivian Bailey, Marcella Hayes Ng, and Vernice Armour, as well as for the first Black woman astronaut, Mae Jemison, and Melissa “M’Lis” Ward, the first Black female captain in commercial passenger aviation.

-Black women remain underrepresented in legal and law enforcement due partly to cultural and organizational barriers.
-In the early twentieth century, Charlotte E. Ray was the first Black woman to become an attorney in the U.S. A handful of Black women followed, notably Constance Baker Motley, whose success as an attorney with the NAACP led her to become the first Black woman elected to the New York State Senate, the first to serve as Manhattan Borough President, and the first Black woman named a federal judge.
-Like their White counterparts, Black women were initially employed as social workers, matrons, and school crossing guards in police agencies.
-Grace Wilson in Chicago, and Georgia Ann Robinson in Los Angeles, became the first Black women to become police officers.
-In time, Black women have assumed positions as officers, middle managers, and chief executives, and by the twenty-first century, more than a dozen Black women have led police departments in America's 100 largest cities.
-Yet, many obstacles remain as they continue to break glass ceilings in their respective careers.
+Black women continue to be underrepresented in the fields of law and law enforcement, partly due to cultural and institutional barriers.
+In the early 1900s, Charlotte E. Ray became the first Black woman lawyer in the United States.
+A few others followed, including Constance Baker Motley, whose achievements as an NAACP attorney led to her becoming the first Black woman appointed as a federal judge.
+Initially, like their White counterparts, Black women in police forces were employed in roles such as social workers, matrons, and school crossing guards.
+Grace Wilson in Chicago and Georgia Ann Robinson in Los Angeles became the first Black female police officers.
+Black women managed to progress into positions such as officers, middle managers, and chief executives.
+By the twenty-first century, over twelve Black women have led police departments in the 100 largest cities in the U.S., marking a significant accomplishment that still leaves many challenges unaddressed.

 In this volume, David wraps up the TRAILBLAZERS series and shares thoughts on the importance of Black women's contributions and how their stories are pertinent to American history and its greatness.